-The quadrivalent and bivalent HPV vaccines prevent HPV16 and HPV18 infections and prevent pre-cancers and cancers caused by HPV types 16 and 18 in females.
-The quadrivalent HPV vaccine also prevents HPV6 and HPV11 infections.
-Clinical trials of both vaccines have demonstrated high efficacy for prevention of cervical precancer in women.78,79 Clinical trials of the quadrivalent HPV vaccine have demonstrated high efficacy for prevention of vaginal and vulvar precancer in women.
-Thus, the CDC Advisory Committee on Immunization Practices has recommended routine vaccination with either the quadrivalent or bivalent HPV vaccines for 11 or 12 year-old girls.
-The vaccine series can be started at age 9 years.
-Catch-up vaccination is recommended for 13 through 26 year-old females who have not completed the vaccine series (AI).
-Both brands of HPV vaccine should be delivered through a series of 3 intra-muscular injections over a 6-month period.
-The second and third doses should be given 2 and 6 months after the first dose.
-The quadrivalent vaccine has been shown to prevent anal HPV6/11/16/18 infections and AIN related to these types.80-83 Thus, the Advisory Committee also recommended routine quadrivalent HPV vaccination of previously unvaccinated males aged 11 to 12 years, with catch-up vaccination up to the age of 21 years.
-Vaccination was also recommended for males aged 22-26 years who are immunocompromised, or who test positive for HIV infection.84
+Clinical trials of all three vaccines have demonstrated high efficacy for prevention of cervical precancer due to vaccine types in women.76-78 Clinical trials of the quadrivalent HPV vaccine have also demonstrated high efficacy for prevention of vaginal and vulvar precancer in women.
+The quadrivalent vaccine has been shown to prevent anal HPV6/11/16/18 infections, AIN and external genital lesions related to these types.79-82 Although there are no efficacy data with the 9-valent HPV vaccine in men, a clinical trial established the safety of the vaccine in young men aged 16 to 26 and showed similar antibody concentrations as a young women aged 16 to 26 in whom efficacy was established.83 The CDC Advisory Committee on Immunization Practices has recommended routine vaccination with any HPV vaccines for 11- or 12-year-old girls.84,85 The vaccine series can be started at age 9.
+Catch-up vaccination is recommended for 13- to 26-year-old females who have not been vaccinated (AI).
+All 3 HPV vaccines should be delivered through a series of 3 intramuscular injections over a 6-month period.
+The second and third doses should be given at 1 to 2 months and then 6 months after the first dose.
+The Advisory Committee also recommended routine quadrivalent or 9-valent HPV vaccination of males aged 11 to 12 years in the general population, with catch-up vaccination up to age 21 (AI).
+Vaccination was also recommended for males aged 22 to 26 years who are immunocompromised, MSM, or who test positive for HIV infection.84,86

-Because HIV-infected patients have a substantial burden of HPV-related disease, they could also derive benefit from a prophylactic HPV vaccine.
-No studies have been completed on the efficacy of either vaccine against HPV infection or related disease in HIV-infected individuals.
-Studies have been completed on the safety and immunogenicity of the quadrivalent vaccine85,86 in HIV-infected individuals.
+No studies have been completed on the efficacy of HPV vaccination against infections or related disease in HIV-infected individuals.
+However, several studies have been completed on the safety and immunogenicity of the bivalent and quadrivalent vaccines87,88 in HIV-infected individuals.

 The use of male latex condoms is strongly recommended for preventing transmission or acquisition of HPV infection, as well as preventing HIV and other sexually transmitted diseases (STDs) (AII).
-Latex condoms provide a sufficient barrier to prevent passage of particles the size of HPV.87 Consistent and proper use of latex male condoms has been associated with 70% lower incidence of oncogenic HPV infection among women.17 Similarly, recent cross-sectional data suggested that among heterosexual men, consistent condom use was associated with 50% lower odds of HPV infection of the penis.88 A meta-analysis found that condom use was associated with reduced risk of genital warts, and in women, with lower rates of CIN.89 A randomized clinical trial of condom use in heterosexual couples found significantly more frequent clearance of CIN and HPV among women randomized to condom use, and of penile lesions among their male partners.90,91 In HIV-infected women, several studies have observed lower rates of HPV detection associated with use of condoms.34,92
+Latex condoms provide a sufficient barrier to prevent passage of particles the size of HPV.93 Consistent and proper use of latex male condoms has been associated with 70% lower incidence of oncogenic HPV infection among women.18 Similarly, recent cross-sectional data suggested that among heterosexual men, consistent condom use was associated with 50% lower odds of HPV infection of the penis.94 A meta-analysis found that condom use was associated with reduced risk of genital warts, and in women, with lower rates of CIN.95 A randomized clinical trial of condom use in heterosexual couples found significantly more frequent clearance of CIN and HPV among women randomized to condom use, and of penile lesions among their male partners.96,97 In HIV-infected women, several studies have observed lower rates of HPV detection associated with use of condoms.35,98

-Male condoms have benefits in reducing risk of transmission of nearly all STDs93 (including HIV infection) during heterosexual intercourse and same-sex intercourse between men.
-In circumstances when a male condom cannot be used properly, a female condom (e.g., an FC1 or FC2 Female Condom®) should be considered for heterosexual vaginal intercourse (AII) and for heterosexual or male same-sex anal intercourse (BIII).94-97 Data on FC1 and FC2 Female Condoms suggest the devices are protective against STDs.96
+Male condoms have benefits in reducing risk of transmission of nearly all STDs99 (including HIV infection) during heterosexual intercourse and same-sex intercourse between men.
+In circumstances when a male condom cannot be used properly, a female condom (e.g., an FC1 or FC2 Female Condom®) should be considered for heterosexual vaginal intercourse (AII) and for heterosexual or male same-sex anal intercourse (BIII).100-103 Data on FC1 and FC2 Female Condoms suggest the devices are protective against STDs.102

-Evidence is growing that male circumcision reduces rates of oncogenic HPV infection of the penis, based upon data from randomized clinical trials98-101 and observational studies.102-107 Observational studies in the general population also suggest that circumcision is associated with lower risk of penile cancer,108-111 and of cervical cancer in sexual partners.112 Relevant data in HIV-seropositive men, however, are limited,100 and the findings to date suggest that, while protective, the effects of circumcision against HPV infection may be less in HIV-infected than in HIV-seronegative individuals.100,101 Furthermore, no clinical trials have assessed whether circumcision of HIV-seropositive men reduces risk of genital or anal HPV-related cancer or pre-cancer (such as AIN) or oncogenic HPV infection of the anal or oral mucosa for them or their sexual partners.
+Evidence is growing that male circumcision reduces rates of oncogenic HPV infection of the penis, based on data from randomized clinical trials104-107 and observational studies.108-113 Observational studies in the general population also suggest that circumcision is associated with lower risk of penile cancer,114-117 and of cervical cancer in sexual partners.118 Relevant data in HIV-seropositive men, however, are limited,106 and the findings to date suggest that, while protective, the effects of circumcision against HPV infection may be less in HIV-infected than in HIV-seronegative individuals.106,107 Furthermore, no clinical trials have assessed whether circumcision of HIV-seropositive men reduces risk of genital or anal HPV-related cancer or precancer (such as AIN) or oncogenic HPV infection of the anal or oral mucosa for them or their sexual partners.
 Evidence is insufficient to recommend adult male circumcision solely for the purpose of reducing the risk of oncogenic HPV infection in HIV-infected men, or their sex partners, in the United States.

 Preventing Vaginal and Vulvar Cancer

-Routine screening for vaginal cancer is not recommended for HIV-seropositive women following a hysterectomy for benign disease in the absence of prior documented CIN 2, CIN 3, or cancer.
-Women with a history of high-grade CIN or invasive cervical cancer are at increased risk and should be followed with a regular vaginal cuff Pap test (AIII).113,114 For patients with abnormal vaginal cuff Pap tests with no visible vaginal colposcopic abnormalities, vaginal colposcopy and use of Lugol’s iodine to stain the vagina are recommended (AIII).
-Vaginal colposcopy also is indicated in the presence of concomitant cervical and vulvar lesions.115,116 Classification of VAIN parallels that of the cervix, that is, VAIN 1, VAIN 2, and VAIN 3.
+Following hysterectomy for benign disease, routine screening for vaginal cancer is not recommended for HIV-seropositive women (AIII).
+However, women with a history of high-grade CIN, adenocarcinoma in situ, or invasive cervical cancer are at increased risk and should be followed with an annual vaginal cuff Pap test (BIII).119,120 For patients with an abnormal vaginal cuff Pap test results with no visible vaginal colposcopic abnormalities, the use of Lugol’s iodine to stain the vagina is recommended (AIII).
+Vaginal colposcopy also is indicated in the presence of concomitant cervical and vulvar lesions.121,122 Classification of VAIN parallels that of the cervix, that is, VAIN 1, VAIN 2, and VAIN 3.